-Name: Club: Project Area / Class: 4-H Age: What inspired you to create this project? ?
-List a few things that you learned from do oing this project: What were some of the challenges you fa aced while doing this project?
-How will you apply what you have learne future? ed in this project to how you will prepare for y your projects in the
+Name: Club: Project Area / Class: 4-H Age: What inspired you to create this project?
+List a few things that you learned from doing th nis project: What were some of the challenges you faced w hile doing this project?
+How will you apply what you have learned in th future? iis project to how you will prepare for your projects in th

-The 2019 Winnebago County 4-H Program Book is made possible by the following sponsors.
+The 2020 Winnebago County 4-H Program Book is made possible by the following sponsors.
 Please thank them for their support of 4-H and Extension in Winnebago County.
 We hope you will keep this book handy for quick reference to help your 4-H member prepare their exhibits for the fair.

-Bootie's Main Tap Durand State Bank Edwards Apple Orchard West Eickman's Processing First National Bank & Trust Gambino Realtors-Ginny Meyer German American State Bank Hack's Auction Services Kirby Cable Service, Inc. Kurt's Feed & Seed, Inc. NITE Equipment, Inc. Stagecoach Pass Farm Stillman Bank Walsh Hunt Seed Service, LLC Winnebago Grain & Feed, LLC Winnebago-Boone Farm Bureau
+Durand State Bank

+Edwards Apple Orchard West

+Eickman's Processing

+First National Bank & Trust

+Gambino Realtors-Ginny Meyer

+Hack's Auction Services

+Kurt's Feed & Seed, Inc.

+NITE Equipment, Inc.

+Stagecoach Pass Farm

+Stillman Bank

+Toni's of Winnebago

+Winnebago-Boone Farm Bureau